trier257/GetCleanDataCourseProject/CodeBook.md

 * The authors also used a Fast Fourier Transform (FFT) to convert some of the time data into frequency data.

-* Furthermore, the authors also took the first derivative of the linear acceleration (the "jerk") and retained this data in additional features.
-They also took the first derivative of the angular momentum, which they labeled as "GyroJerk" in additional features.
+* Furthermore, the authors took the first derivative of the linear acceleration (the "jerk") and retained this data in additional features.
+In addition, they took the first derivative of the angular momentum, which they labelled as "GyroJerk" in additional features.

 * For some values, they took the X, Y, and Z data and computed the magnitude (sqrt(X**2 + Y**2 + Z**2)) into additional features.